IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 ## March PTA Meeting

-**Wednesday, March 4th at 6 pm in the Island View Library is the place to be**...see you there!
+**Wednesday, March 4 at 6 pm in the Island View Library is the place to be**...see you there!

 ## Food Drive Appreciation

-A shout out to all of Island View for generously donating 994 cans/food items in the 3rd annual 100th Day Food Drive.
+A shout out to all of Island View for generously donating 994 cans/food items in the third annual 100 Day Food Drive.
 We crushed out goal of 700 cans!
 Second grade won a cookie party for collecting the most cans.

 ## Taco Bar Dinner for Teachers a Hit!